Mehran-k/RelNN/readme.md

 The source code and the datasets used for the experiments in my "Relational Aggregation using First-Order Deep Neural Models" paper to appear at AAAI-18.

+## How to access the datasets:

+The MovieLens 1M dataset is in `datasets/ml-1m` folder.
+It can be also downloaded from the [this link](https://grouplens.org/datasets/movielens/).
+The Yelp! and KDD datasets are in `datasets/yelp_mc.db` and `datasets/KDD15_123.db` respectively.
+Please read the terms of use for these datasets before using them.

 ## How to run the code:

 Make sure you have java JDK installed on your machine.
 Compile the code using the following command (note that the command starts after $):